• Blog

 For example:

-One brand (K2) reported 10x higher conversion rates in chat sessions compared to non-chat traffic, while others saw 25-70% higher average order value (AOV) and up to 25% more conversions. (eCommerce Fastlane)
+Ecommerce brand K2 reported significantly higher conversion rates during chat‑assisted sessions compared to non‑chat traffic, while other retailers observed 25–70% higher average order value (AOV) and up to 25% more conversions when chat was part of the shopping experience (Ecommerce Fastlane).

 The most effective virtual assistants excel at capturing and qualifying leads.
 Rather than depending on static forms, these advanced chatbots interact with visitors in real-time, asking relevant questions to assess interest, budget, and timeline.